Web tools can turn your site into a dynamic business driver

-According to its site, Yoast believes in Open Source.
-Yoast wants to give everyone the opportunity to rank in the search engines.
-Its SEO plugin, blog posts, and online courses enable both large companies as well as small websites to attract the traffic they desire.
+The team behind Yoast SEO wants to give everyone the opportunity to rank in the search engines.
+That’s why with its SEO plugin both large online companies and small websites will be able to attract the traffic they desire.

-- The most advanced XML Sitemaps functionality at the push of a button.
+- Advanced XML Sitemaps functionality at the push of a button